tramduong/tramduong.github.io/index.md

 </div>

 ### Areas of Interest
-I am experienced in machine learning, supervised and unsupervised algorithms and use data visualization techniques to present the results.
+I am experienced in machine learning, supervised and unsupervised algorithms and using data visualization techniques to present the results.
 I use Python, R, SQL, Excel, PowerBI and Tableau for my data projects.
-My career interests are briefly described below:
+My career interests are briefly described as follows:
-- An <b>aspiring data analyst, data scientist, and machine learning engineer.</b> <br>
+- An <b>expert data analyst, data scientist, and machine learning engineer.</b> <br>
 - A <b>result driven and detail oriented professional</b>. <br>
-- <b>Proficient knowledge</b> of mathematics, statistics, and analytics. <br>
+- <b>Skillful ability</b> with mathematics, statistics, and analytics. <br>

-Some of my work can be found <b>[here](https://tramduong.github.io/portfolio/)</b>
+A sampling of my work can be found <b>[here](https://tramduong.github.io/portfolio/)</b>.

 ### Career Goal
 <p class="justify">
   I enjoy the challenge of problem solving and have had a natural curiosity for computers for this very reason.
-I am passionate for the analytics field as I love both science and problem solving.
-I have been constantly seeking ways of teaching myself knowledge of programming and software development. <br><br>
+I am passionate about the field of analytics as I love both science and problem solving.
+I have constantly sought ways of teaching myself knowledge regarding programming and software development to further my skills and knowledge. <br><br>

-  I view data analytics as a field that can make a significant impact because so many modern businesses lead so much of their work towards digital platforms and data driven.
-I feel that my interest and dedication to science and technology, as well as my understanding of the necessity of hard work in order to succeed, will be great assets to me in this challenging and exciting career path.
+  I view data analytics as a field that can make a significant impact as so many modern businesses transform their work towards digital platforms and becoming data-driven.
+I believe that my interest and dedication to science and technology, as well as my understanding of the necessity of hard work in order to succeed, will be great assets to me in this challenging and exciting career path.
 </p>

 ### Contact Me here: